 Backpacking in India – Here’s what you need to know!

 India is undoubtedly a dream destination for backpackers!
 You can easily travel on a low budget and experience a culture unlike any other.
 From staying with friendly families in homestays or other backpackers in hostel dorms to travelling like a local on inexpensive train journeys, backpacking in India will offer you an unforgettable adventure.
 So get ready for the best backpacking trips in India!

 Why is India so inexpensive?

-There are multiple reasons as to why traveling in India is so inexpensive.
+There are multiple reasons as to why travelling in India is so inexpensive.
 With a weaker currency, a great network of public transport and cheap food options, India is such a low budget travel destination.

 Hostel stay in India should not cost more than 6 to 8 USD a night.
 Even transport on A/C trains and buses will not set you back by more than 15 to 20 USD per journey.

 India is a food haven for vegetarians and has a few interesting options for carnivores too.
 The costs of meals in India are ridiculously low and a budget of 15 USD should be enough for all meals.
 For more infos on costs of travelling in India here.

 How Tough is Backpacking in India?